“I explore at how we find beauty, value and purpose in things that are old or discarded.” - the artist

-Q: What led you to become a realism artist?
+Q: What led you to become a sculpture artist?

 Q: What inspires your subject matter?

-Q: We were impressed with your Best in Show piece, titled Everyone Wears the Pants in this Family, as well as the rest of the collection you submitted obviously.
+Q: We were impressed with your Best in Show piece, titled Message in a Bottle, as well as the rest of the collection you submitted.
 Tell us more about this piece/series.

 Q: What do you hope for viewers to take away from your art?

 I want to encourage the viewer to stop and look closer; to consider the beauty, value and purpose in the old and discarded through my photography and three-dimensional textiles.
 Hopefully “Beached” might get people to understand the permanence of these disposable everyday items and start to make different choices in their daily lives: simple things like reusable cups and water bottles or even just putting them in the recycling rather than the bin or the ground.

 Sometimes I photograph the litter where I find it.
 I chose to return some resulting work to their point of origin and re-photograph to highlight the value of those things that could have been recycled and the permanence of those that cannot.
 As these are public places, sometimes people question me when I return to stage the ‘after’ photographs and it has been good to take a moment to engage in conversations regarding the litter: who left it and why, the effects on our planet but also just our community.